When Being Soft Makes You Tough: A Collision-Resilient Quadcopter Inspired by Arthropods' Exoskeletons: Related Work

+Structures protecting UAVs are usually made of rigid materials, but that is not vital, and even Expanded Polypropylene~(EPP) can be used for collision resilience~\cite{gandhi2017learning}.
+A weakness of materials like EPP is the low stiffness to weight ratio that makes such materials too heavy for high-energy impacts~\cite{klaptocz2013euler}.
+In addition to EPP, soft protective structures for UAVs can use different materials.
+By precision laser-cutting and folding very thin plastic sheets it is possible to build simple bumpers \cite{minicore2020} or an origami rotatory bumper for impacts up to 2m/s~\cite{sareh2018rotorigami}.

+The weight of a UAV can vary from a few grams to kilograms.
+While a pico drone weighs as few as \SI{25}{\gram}~\cite{mulgaonkar2017robust}, the total mass of a more complex drone using gimbals protecting each propeller easily reaches more than \SI{2}{\kg} when the batteries are included~\cite{salaan2019development}.
+Still, many regulatory agencies take the \SI{250}{\gram} value as the limit for UAVs to be considered safe.

-Weight reduction can be seen as a simple and effective collision resilience strategy~\cite{mulgaonkar2017robust}.
-Small weight and size comes with disadvantages such as smaller motors, leading to smaller payloads and limited ability to counter disturbances.
-Payload limitations also restrict battery size, computational power and ultimately the possible useful applications of the platform.
+Weight reduction is a simple collision resilience strategy~\cite{mulgaonkar2017robust, jayaram2018transition}, but small weight and size comes with disadvantages such as smaller motors, limiting payload and ability to counter disturbances.
+Reduced payload also restricts battery size, computational power and ultimately many interesting applications.

-A frame that is capable of absorbing energy during a collision while protecting sensitive parts, by changing its shape or employing non-destructive deformation, is another option for collision resilient drones.
-However, previous strategies based on flexible frames~\cite{shu2019quadrotor, mintchev2017insect, mintchev2018bioinspired, mintchev2016pocket} make it very difficult for the UAV to instantly recover from a hard collision because they all lead to an inevitable fall to the ground as they automatically fold or disconnect the motors.
+A flexible frame that is capable of absorbing energy during a collision while protecting sensitive parts, by changing its shape or employing non-destructive deformation, is a very interesting option for collision resilient drones.
+However, previous strategies based on flexible frames (e.g.~\cite{shu2019quadrotor, mintchev2017insect, mintchev2018bioinspired}) make it very difficult for the UAV to instantly recover from a hard collision because they all lead to an inevitable fall to the ground as they automatically fold or disconnect the motors.

-Yet, one significant advantage of not using any special structure to keep propellers from touching obstacles~\cite{mintchev2017insect, mintchev2018bioinspired, mintchev2016pocket} is the increase in payload capability.
-However, unprotected propellers don't allow UAVs to physically interact with the external world, even considering the use of special flexible propellers~\cite{jang2019design}, as the decrease in thrust and torque from a bent propeller during a collision could still destabilize the UAV.
+One advantage of flexible frames without guards or a cage to keep propellers from touching obstacles (e.g.~\cite{mintchev2017insect, mintchev2018bioinspired}) is the increase in payload capability.
+However, unprotected propellers do not allow UAVs to physically interact with the external world, even considering the use of special flexible propellers~\cite{jang2019design}, as the decrease in thrust and torque from a bent propeller could easily destabilize the UAV.

-Depending on the design options adopted for helping withstand collisions, the weight of an UAV can vary from a few grams to kilograms.
-While a pico drone can weigh only 25g~\cite{mulgaonkar2017robust}, the total mass of a much more complex drone based on gimbals can reach around 2kg when the batteries are included~\cite{salaan2018close, salaan2019development}.
-Still, most regulatory agencies around the world take the \SI{250}{\gram} value as the limit for an UAV that is considered safe without the need of special licenses or authorisations before flying.